 Smoking increased drastically during the 20th century.
 Amid controversy and skepticism on the harms of smoking, epidemiologists used case-control studies and statistics to first link smoking with lung cancer deaths in the mid-1900s.
 Pathologists and scientists soon confirmed the effects of smoking on the lung and heart.

 Still, much work remained in reducing smoking rates.
 In 1965, 42% of adults smoked.
-By 2013 this rate had been cut by over half to 18%.
+By 2013, this rate had been cut by over half to 18%.
 Smoking rates also fell in teens, from 36% in 1997 to 19.5% in 2009.
 Public policy and taxation played an important role.
-Advertising was banned from television effective 1970.
+Advertising was banned from television effective in 1970.
 In recent years, the FDA banned flavored cigarettes and mandated larger graphic warning labels.
-By 2010, 25 states and the District of Columbia had smoke free laws at restaurants, bars or workplaces and the tax on a pack of cigarettes increased from $0.42 in 2000 to $1.44 in 2010.
-Additionally mass media campaigns can be extremely effective as a 2012 CDC media campaign led to an estimated 100,000 smokers quitting.
+By 2010, 25 states and the District of Columbia had smoke-free laws at restaurants, bars, or workplaces and the tax on a pack of cigarettes increased from $0.42 in 2000 to $1.44 in 2010.
+Additionally, mass media campaigns can be extremely effective as a 2012 CDC media campaign led to an estimated 100,000 smokers quitting.

 The death rate from cardiovascular disease (CVD), which includes heart disease, peaked in 1968 and has since steadily declined.
 Thanks in large part to improved medications, treatments, and public health interventions, there are 1.2 million fewer deaths each year than if the rate had remained the same.12